Eyongtarh/Eyongtarh-Tennis-Club/README.md

 #### Fixed Bugs

-- The welcome message in the header interfered with the logo in screen with max-width of 768px.
+- The welcome message in the header interfered with the logo in screen size with max-width of 768px.
 This was remedied by changing the value of transform translate along the y-axis from -50 to -40.

 - The columns in the pages did not fit in smaller screen sizes.
 This was resolved by setting flex-direction of the divs to column.

 - The video also overlaped in smaller screen sizes.
-The solution was to reduce the width and hieght of the video.
+The solution was to reduce the width and height of the video.